-The importance of stakeholder considerations, in particular in the context of decision-making, is regularly considered by the board and taken into account at every board meeting.
-A paper setting out the Directors' responsibilities under s.172 is tabled at the start of every board meeting.
-For example, the strategic planning discussions involve careful considerations of the longer-term consequences of any decisions and their implications on shareholders and other stakeholders, and are supported by detailed analysis based on various scenarios, which include assumptions around the Company's contractual commitments; availability of funding; borrowing; foreign currency management; as well as the wider economic conditions and market performance.
+The importance of stakeholder considerations, in particular in the context of decision-making, is regularly brought to the Board's attention by the Company Secretary and taken into account at every Board meeting.
+A paper reminding Directors of that is tabled at the start of every Board meeting.
+For example, the strategic planning discussions involve careful considerations of the longer-term consequences of any decisions and their implications on shareholders and other stakeholders.